RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Lutris

 Adding these games is most easily accomplished by using .desktop files that can be created from inside the Lutris application.
 Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_, then simply move these shortcuts from your desktop to the `lutris` ROMs directory.
-You may also want to rename some of the files as their names may be a bit cryptic which will confuse the scraper.
+You may also want to rename some of the files as their names may be a bit cryptic which could confuse the scraper.
 Remember that it's the physical filenames that will show up inside ES-DE.

 After doing this you should end up with something like the following: